LivePersonInc/developer-center/pages/documents/guides/Authentication/DetailedAPI.md

 }
 ```

-Customized claim sets, for example credit card, will be supported in a future version.

 ### OpenID JWT Encryption

 *	Encryption ensures that only the addressee will be able to read it (for example the consumer itself won't be able to read the content.)